-Climate Futures is helping turn research into innovative real-world applications for a sustainable future.
+Climate Futures is helping to turn research into innovative real-world applications for a sustainable future

 Climate Futures is helping to tackle that challenge by leading key collaborative projects between Macquarie and other local and international research institutions, state and local governments, and forward-facing industry partners.

 The transformational projects that Climate Futures undertakes quantify and assess climate change-related risks in urban and regional settings for key areas such as biodiversity, water and energy.
 Current projects focus on transitioning to greener urban environments, enhancing urban biodiversity and looking at changing energy landscapes.

 Our work also seeks to communicate the science directly in the language of economics, policy and regulation, so that the outcomes from each project have maximum societal impact.

 Our vision for the centre is to engage with government and industry partners to develop long-term research projects and educational initiatives, building capacity across the University and beyond.

 Greening our cities is not just about making open spaces aesthetically pleasing.
 With urbanisation changing the shape and composition of our cities, major pressure on biodiversity, water resources, human health and wellbeing is increasing.

 In this changing environment, it is essential that innovative partnerships are utilised to maximise the environmental and social returns of natural assets within cities, including integrating open spaces, verge plantings and green roofs and walls into mainstream urban policy and planning, construction and maintenance.

 With growing public and private investment focused on infrastructure and accelerating urban renewal, the demonstrated environmental, social and economic benefits, ranging from ecosystem services to improving the energy efficiency of buildings, can be captured and utilised.